June 10, Reading 2 – Jonah 3, 4

 “I called out to the LORD, out of my distress, and he answered me; out of the belly of Sheol I cried, and you heard my voice.”

 It is a passage that can give the seeker hope, the downtrodden and lost and lonely – The Lord answers prayer!
-He loves us with a love that has no end!
+He loves us His people with a love that has no end!

-Deeper still, here Jonah’s word echo the passage of our King Jesus – Who went to the cross, and who went deeper still for us.
+Deeper still, here Jonah’s word echo the journey of our King Jesus while on earth – Who went to the cross, and went deeper still for us.

 Three days and nights Jonah was in the belly of the great fish.